1.2 GETTING STARTED

 - SET WINDOW/CLEAR starts a new metafile

-New plots may be started with these commands
+New plots may be started with these commands when making metafiles:

-- New plot command (if we are not in a viewport and not overlaying) PLOT, CONTOUR, SHADE, FILL, VECTOR, CONTOUR, WIRE
+- New plot command (if we are not in a viewport and not overlaying) PLOT, CONTOUR, SHADE, FILL, VECTOR, CONTOUR, POLYGON, WIRE

 - CANCEL VIEWPORT